joaofgoncalves/Remote-Sensing-Earth-Observation-directory/index.md

-# What is this all about?
+# RS/EO directory - what is this all about?

 The Remote Sensing / Earth Observation directory is just another website (based on GitHub pages) where you can find some useful resources in Remote Sensing (RS) & Earth Observation (EO).
 From data sources, learning resources,